A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 8. They’re Willing To Learn

-Don’t understand you’re taxes?
+Don’t understand your taxes?
 Debt-free people learn about their taxes, so they are making informed decisions.

 9. They’re Not Afraid To Be Proactive

 Debt free people actively look for ways to cut costs and save money.
 They’re not afraid to call the cable company and seek a better deal.
 They search for opportunities on an ongoing basis to save where they can.
 They don’t leave it up to chance.

 At some point, all folks who are now debt free came to their breaking point.
 They were sick and tired of debt, creditors, the constant phone ringing, the pit in their stomach, the dread, fear and stress associated with debt.

 Now, debt free folk live stress-free lives.
 They’ve eliminated all of the worry and angst, and now can enjoy life on new terms – terms they established and are comfortable living by.